hylandtechoutreach/coding-activities/PythonLesson.md

 Run the program to see what happens.
 Shelly moves, but there is another issue now!

-### Removing the extra pen marks
+### Removing the Extra Pen Marks
-When shelly moves to the starting point, the pen draws an extra line!
+When Shelly moves to the starting point, the pen draws an extra line!
 Instead of doing this, the program should lift up the pen before this movement.

 When working with turtles, it is possible to control whether the pen is "up" or "down" (like real life drawing). _Before_ the `shelly.setpos` command, add the following command:
 ```python